ctf-compfest-17/quals-challenges/Cryptography/custom-parameters/writeup/README.md

 After reading the paper, it should be fairly obvious that we need to modify the get_approx_p_pm_q method and the r in factor_N method.
 The work for (p^2-1)(q^2-1) has already been done before on this paper https://eprint.iacr.org/2017/1076.pdf.
 Note that the paper provides the attack for a d value that is too small but now we know that we could use the same attack against a d value that is too large.

+The vulnerable bound is also given on the paper, so choosing any bound that is <= to that bound will work, for the solver I used N^(1/4)

 solve:
 just run `solve.sage`